 - Proactive participation in shared services review led by Treasury Board Secretariat and Public Works and Government Services Canada;

-- Effective management of human and financial resources through implementing of the Agency’s HR Plan for the recruitment and retention of staff;
+- Effective management of human and financial resources through implementation of the Agency’s HR Plan for the recruitment and retention of staff, and active vacancy management;

 4. Significant changes in relation to operations, personnel and programs

 There have been no significant changes in relation to operations, personnel and programs over the last year.

 Statement of Authorities (unaudited)